tanveerg1/Academia-App/README.md

 # Running

 To run this npm install in api and client folder seperately and then npm run start seperately for both.
 Remember you need to have your own database setup in MongoDB cloud.
+Change the dbURI in the api/models/db.js to your own address